raspberrypilearning/balloon-pi-tay-popper/worksheet.md

     ![](images/step1_point2_tapedresistor.jpg)

-1. Now, take some more electrical tape (is doesn't matter what colour) and tape the resistor firmly onto the most stretched part of the balloon (that's the balloon's side, see picture).
+1. Now, take some more electrical tape (it doesn't matter what colour) and tape the resistor firmly onto the most stretched part of the balloon (that's the balloon's side, see picture).
 It's important that this resistor is firmly touching the balloon, so stick it on carefully.

     ![](images/step1_point4_positionofresistor.jpg)